 Getting the Timing RightMystical experiences of oneness are reported as being both here and now, and eternal and everywhere.

-In all the spiritual systems which focus on eternal principles or a God, or oneness, or love, even those methods which practice a method of continuous repetition, like prayer or mantra – it is not important when you do them.
-They are unchanging; they are not time specific.
+Methods of finding eternity – the spiritual systems which focus on eternal principles or a God, or oneness, or love, even those methods which practice a method of continuous repetition, like prayer or mantra – are unchanging; they are not time specific.
+It is not important when you do them.
+They can be done at any time.
+In addition they take years to achieve their goals.

-If we want eternity, we probably have to focus on eternity.
-But if we want to be here and now, and do that here and now, (i.e. immediately and without hesitation or years of practice) we have to empathise with animals, they are the experts and they are the best gurus.
+If we want to be here and now, and do that here and now, (i.e. immediately and without hesitation or years of practice) we have to empathise with animals, they are the experts and they are the best gurus.

-This subject is covered from aother angle in The Limitations of Focusing on the Present Moment
+This subject is covered from another angle in The Limitations of Focusing on the Present Moment.